mcmire/shoulda-matchers-test-apps/README.md

 ## Usage

 Fork this repo and choose a Rails app.
-Each app comes pre-installed with `rspec-rails` and `shoulda-matchers`, so you shouldn't need to set those up.
+Each app comes pre-installed with `rspec-rails` and `shoulda-matchers`, so you shouldn't need to set those up (although you may have to point `shoulda-matchers` to the master branch).
 No models or controllers exist, however -- feel free to add them as you see fit.

 Once you've written tests to reproduce the bug you're finding, push up your